technomancy/leiningen/TUTORIAL.md

     Copied :dependencies into ~/src/myproject/lib.

-Dependencies are downloaded from Clojars, the central Maven (Java) repository, the [official Clojure build server](http://build.clojure.org), and any other repositories that you add to your project.clj file.
+Dependencies are downloaded from Clojars, the central Maven (Java) repository, and any other repositories that you add to your project.clj file.
 See :repositories in [sample.project.clj](https://github.com/technomancy/leiningen/blob/stable/sample.project.clj).

 If you've confirmed that your project will work with a number of